New Books Now Available

 THIS IS A PRE-PUBLICATION DISCOUNT OFFER!

-WE HOPE TO PUBLISH THE BOOK AT FULL PRICE ON THE 1ST JUNE 2016
+WE HOPE TO PUBLISH THE BOOK AT FULL PRICE in the autumn of 2016

 Around 1720 in Fez Aḥmad b. al-Mubārak al-Lamaṭī, a religious scholar, wrote down the words and teachings of the Sufi master ʿAbd al-ʿAzīz al-Dabbāgh.
 Al-Dabbāgh shied away from official religious studies but, having reached illumination and met with the Prophet Muḥammad, he was able to explain any obscurities in the Qurʾān, ḥadīths and sayings of earlier Sufis.
 The resulting book, known as the Ibrīz, describes how al-Dabbāgh attained illumination and access to the Prophet, as well as his teachings about the Council of the godly that regulates the world, relations between master and disciple, the darkness in men’s bodies, Adam’s creation, Barzakh, Paradise and Hell, and much more besides.